FeTS-AI/FL-PoST/docs/fl.md

 # Running Training

 This guide assumes you finished preparing your dataset and reached [this step](https://docs.google.com/document/d/1731zXXb6ZRe6Nx5wnKBHZOdfEoTiTMAq/edit#heading=h.w0nnera5osyy).
-To start training, please follow the following steps:
+To start training, please follow the steps below. **Note that steps 1, 2, and 3 can be skipped in case you ran them before using the same dataset ID.**

 ## 0. Update your MedPerf Installation